 Judges of the Caribbean Court of Justice

-She is a former Justice of Appeal of the Trinidad and Tobago Judiciary; a graduate of the University of the West Indies with a Bachelor of Laws (First Class Honours) and of the Hugh Wooding Law School.
+The Hon.
+Mme.
+Justice Maureen Rajnauth-Lee is a Judge of the Caribbean Court of Justice (CCJ).
+She is the first woman citizen of Trinidad and Tobago to be appointed to the CCJ Bench.
+She is a former Justice of Appeal of the Trinidad and Tobago Judiciary and graduate of the University of the West Indies with a Bachelor of Laws (First Class Honours) and of the Hugh Wooding Law School.
 Admitted to practise law in 1980, she served in the Solicitor General’s Department and in 1986, embarked on a career in private practice.
+She is a founding member and former Vice-President of the Caribbean Association of Women Judges and of the Trinidad and Tobago Association of Women Judges.
+She is a certified Mediator and a Fellow of the Chartered Institute of Arbitrators.

 The Honourable Mr. Justice Denys Barrow, citizen of Belize, is a graduate of the University of the West Indies with a Bachelor of Laws and received a Legal Education Certificate from the Norman Manley Law School.
 He was admitted to the practice of law in Belize in 1977 and embarked on a career in private practice.
 In 1990, Mr. Justice Barrow was elevated to Senior Counsel and went on to start his own law firm “Barrow and Company”.